EYRAplex: Human Proinflammatory (8‑plex)

 Detection mAbDetection mAb mix: Human Proinflammatory (8-plex)

-StandardStandard mix A: EYRAplex human
+StandardStandard mix A: EYRAplex, human

 Fluorophore conjugateStreptavidin-PE